 Streaming Music and Old Fashioned Radio

 Streaming music also continued to gain popularity this year.
 I resisted Spotify for the longest time because I liked to “own” my music files.
 However, when I first got a taste of having my music “in the cloud” with iTunes Match a couple years ago, I was immediately hooked on the convenience of not needing to manually sync files between my computer and my iPhone.
 Being able to edit a playlist on one device and have it automagically sync to all my other devices was also a huge plus.

 When Apple Music was released, I quickly and effortless transitioned to it.
 I did not struggle with the meta-data torture that some other users experienced, but this was likely due to my library being “cloud ready” thanks to iTunes Match.
 I really enjoy discovering new music and being able to listen to (almost) any song I want, when I want.

 But perhaps the most surprisingly popular feature of Apple Music is Beats 1 Radio.
 Listening to the service brings back a bit of nostalgia for me.
 For example, I tune into Brooke Reese’s show “Chart” almost daily to listen to the biggest hits, which in a way takes me back to listening to Casey Kasem counting down the top 40 every weekend when I was growing up.
-And “Request” with Travis Mills reminds me of calling in requests to the local radio station.
+And “Request” with Travis Mills takes me back to a time when you had to actually phone in requests to a local radio station.

 While they’re not quite like what we saw in Back to the Future’s interpretation of 2015, hoverboards (well, skateboards with motorized wheels) were a hot holiday gift, literally.
 Recent battery explosions in some hoverboard models have left many consumers weary of this new mode of transportation.
 Hopefully Mattel will release their levitating (and fireproof) model soon.